khaledomar4797/FoodSpin/README.md

 # FoodSpin
-A sample online food order website that is built with .NET Framework MVC 5 using n-tier architecture.
+A sample online food ordering website that is built with .NET Framework MVC 5 using n-tier architecture.

 ## Getting Started